 Addressing concerns raised by environmental justice advocates about insufficient progress in reducing air pollution from refineries and other sources subject to carbon limits under the state’s cap-and-trade program, a new air quality law establishes a community-focused air pollution control program.
 Enabled by low cost sensor technologies, AB 617 establishes a new control program to abate elevated pollution in communities that are exposed to high levels of air pollution and/or are experiencing adverse health impacts.
 Providing new tools and mandates to address localized air pollution from a range of sources, if fully funded and implemented, this program promises to improve the lives and livelihoods of California residents that experience high cumulative air pollution impacts because of where they live and work.

 Some of the elements of this program drew from ideas discussed during meetings of the Environmental Justice and Climate Policy Solutions Dialogue, which included participation from CCAP as part of the CEPP project team.
-See the Executive Summary and Full Report (forthcoming) for more details on the CEPP project team’s recommendations for a new localized program to address emissions hotspots.
+See the Full Report for more details on the CEPP project team’s recommendations for a new localized program to address emissions hotspots.
 The full report offers guidance that will be helpful as CARB and air districts work towards implementation.